How does ScanWatch compare to the competition?

 No, you should not use ScanWatch if you wear a pacemaker or other internal medical device.
 A pacemaker circulates electrical signals in your body, which may induce wrong ECG measurements from the watch.

 Note: Withings devices are connected via Bluetooth and/or WiFi.
 This means that they radiate electromagnetic fields that may interfere with other medical devices.
 If you have a pacemaker or another implantable active medical device, use precautions with connected objects.
 Please check with your doctor for detailed information before using these items.

 I have a permanent heart rate arrhythmia, will ScanWatch be able to efficiently take my measurements?

 Your ScanWatch will perform correctly the ECG, and a signal will be measured and displayed on the screen.
 However, it is likely that the diagnosis displayed will not appear as normal, as your watch will detect AFib or another arrhythmia.

 At rest, if the watch is properly positioned, your heartbeat should be detected as irregular, and average measurements should be provided.

 It is possible that your SpO2 measurements will be inconclusive because ScanWatch relies on the regularity of the HR for the quality of the signal.
 In other words, if you really need a SpO2 measurement for COVID-19 or COPD monitoring, we would recommend to use a classic finger oximeter.

 Are the hands of ScanWatch luminous?

-The 42mm black model of the ScanWatch has hands that feature a 'Super Luminova' coating which allows them to glow in the dark (this feature is not available for other ScanWatch models).
+The 42mm black and the Horizon models of the ScanWatch have hands that feature a Super-LumiNova® coating which allows them to glow in the dark (this feature is not available for other ScanWatch models).